 Recent news of how Google will mark web pages that are not HTTPS as “Not Secure” had me returning a subject that has held my interest for some time.
 I have commented on the idea (I’m pro HTTPs), and even switch my site to support this.
 Given that, you clearly know where I stand, but I also feel my view on this could be changed given a reasonable argument.

 You may have heard earlier this month that Logmein has purchased the password management tool LastPass.
 The announcement itself contained some very important information about how this tool might evolve, especially if you look at what they aren’t saying.
 This is most certainly bad news for Lastpass users.

-Just like the above German rotor, cryptographic tools come and go.
-You might think the end is now here for for TrueCrypt.
-And you may be right, though I still think you can safely use version 7.1a.
 If you do intend on looking for a reasonable alternative to TrueCrypt’s features, finding the right tool may be a challenge.
-I’ve decided to install and quickly test a few of the freely available encryption tools to see if they’re worth your effort.
-Read on for more details.
+I’ve decided to install and quickly test a few of the freely available encryption tools to see if they’re worth looking into as a replacement.

 The landscape for encryption tools today is incredibly dense.
 Certainly, this process is done in many novel ways and with tools that far surpass that of the simple.
 One of the most amazing encryption tools (for example) is TrueCrypt – I covered it in a recent “That Great Tool” post.
 While tools like that offer a great deal of options and uses, I’ve always thought there was room for the simple too.
 CRCutil is just that – a simple way to compare two files or encrypt and decrypt small amounts of text.
 Read on for more details and a download link for this free tool.